milovanderlinden/blackarch-site/_posts/2017-11-24-iso-released.md

 Here's the ChangeLog:

-* added more than 50 new tools
+* added more than 50 new packages
 * various clean-ups and tweaks
 * updated blackarch installer to version 0.6
 * included kernel 4.13.12
-* updated all blackarch tools and packages
+* updated all blackarch packages and packages
 * updated all system packages
 * update all window manager menus (awesome, fluxbox, openbox)